SharePortation/SharePortation-Protocol-SPP-Example/README.md

 # About

-The Mobility Data Specification (**SPP**), a project of the [SharePortation](http://www.shareportation.org) (**SPP**), is a set of Application Programming Interfaces (APIs) focused on shared mobility services such as dockless scooters, bicycles, mopeds, and carshare, and inspired by projects like [GTFS](https://developers.google.com/transit/gtfs/reference/) and [GBFS](https://github.com/NABSA/gbfs).
+The SharePortation (**SPP**), a project of the [SharePortation](http://www.shareportation.org) (**SPP**), is a set of Application Programming Interfaces (APIs) focused on shared mobility services such as dockless scooters, bicycles, mopeds, and carshare, and inspired by projects like [GTFS](https://developers.google.com/transit/gtfs/reference/) and [GBFS](https://github.com/NABSA/gbfs).
 SPP is a digital tool that helps cities better manage transportation in the public right of way, standardizing communication and data-sharing between cities and private mobility providers, allowing cities to share and validate policy digitally, and enabling vehicle management and better outcomes for residents.

 **SPP** is a key piece of digital infrastructure that supports the effective implementation of mobility policies in cities around the world.
 For a high level overview and visuals, see the [About SPP](https://www.shareportation.org/about-SPP/) page on the SPP website.